What’s Important About These Items

 Flash forward to 2003, when “Pass The Mic!,” whose development began in the late 90s, is released.
 Richard cinematically passed the mic to the suppressed voices in Latin Hip Hop culture with a truly compelling documentary.
 “Having grown up within the culture,” Richard told us, “I worked from the inside out and provided freedom to the artists to speak openly and earnestly.”
 And like everything whose intentions are integrity-based, the film has endured: besides being screened at the American Film Institute’s Music Documentary Series, and the only Chicano documentary showcased to date, “Pass The Mic!” is continually sought by and included in higher education curricula for Chicano Studies, and referenced in various Chicano and music textbooks.

 Because Richard recognizes authenticity as a key component to his film’s success and impact, and he is deeply committed to being a voice to the unheard, the Official Record of Hip Hop was an ideal (and appropriate) place to receive the movie and its collateral.
-Richard declared, “Choosing to donate to the UHHM is vital in my work to represent and preserve the Chicano and Latino contributions to Hip Hop in the West Coast.”
+Richard declared, “Choosing to donate to the THHM is vital in my work to represent and preserve the Chicano and Latino contributions to Hip Hop in the West Coast.”
 While Richard didn’t say this, we acknowledge – and deeply respect – the effort and importance of telling the stories of people who society tends to ignore, whether intentionally, historically, or racially.

-The Universal Hip Hop Museum stands with Richard in the capture and broadcast of unique aspects of Hip Hop and those who present them.
+The Hip Hop Museum stands with Richard in the capture and broadcast of unique aspects of Hip Hop and those who present them.
 We are grateful to be one of the organizations that can present “Pass The Mic!” to generations and communities around the world.
 Many thanks, Richard.

 In Richard’s Words

 “Chicano contributions to arts and culture remain largely overlooked; this erasure comes at a high cost.
 As a filmmaker who grew up in an overpoliced and underfunded neighborhood in the east side of Los Angeles, I know the devastation of invisibility.
 My work as a filmmaker aims to document, preserve, and tell stories that highlight my communities’ histories.
 Having the “Pass the Mic!”
-Collection at the Universal Hip Hop Museum contributes towards the well-being and unity of Brown, Indigenous, Black, and immigrant communities.” – Richard Montes
+Collection at The Hip Hop Museum contributes towards the well-being and unity of Brown, Indigenous, Black, and immigrant communities.” – Richard Montes